-Alan Mizuki’s quest of finding his true self, unexpectedly took him to Sedona’s Mago Retreat
+Alan Mizuki’s quest of finding his true self, unexpectedly took him to Sedona Mago Center for Well-being and Retreat

 Alan Mizuki visited Sedona this past June looking for meditation classes.
 Instead, he found himself on a journey of self-discovery that changed his life.

-His search for inner peace serendipitously brought him to Sedona Mago Retreat.
-While perusing Mago’s website, and reading about the programs offered, “Finding Your True Self” resonated within him.
+His search for inner peace serendipitously brought him to Sedona Mago Center for Well-being and Retreat.
+While perusing Sedona Mago’s website, and reading about the programs offered, “Finding True Self” resonated within him.
 “Originally I was going to stay in Sedona for a few days and do some hiking.
-After reading about “Finding your True Self,” I enrolled in the program,” says Alan.
+After reading about “Finding True Self,” I enrolled in the program,” says Alan.
 I enjoyed it so much that I decided to stay for a couple more days and take the Tao Guide programs.
 I went into hyperdrive, wanting to know more!”

 An architect and designer by trade, Alan worked in New York and Las Vegas for some of the largest firms in the country.
 His portfolio includes designing interiors for the hospitality industry.
 A few of his most significant projects include Nob Hill at the MGM in Las Vegas, as well as Twist at the Mandarin Oriental Hotel.
 He has traveled to Macau and Singapore working for the Sands Corporation and is now a project consultant for them.